8List.ph

 READ: ABNKKBSNPLAko?!
 (2001)

-Bob Ong’s first-ever novel and most popular work is a compilation of his childhood experiences, from primary school to entering college and even joining the workforce and being a teacher.
-From the beginning, Bob Ong’s use of humor to share his anecdotes made him one of the most interesting novelists out there.
-Hidden behind all the jokes, however, is the author’s take on the country’s education system.
+Bob Ong’s first-ever novel and most popular work is a compilation of his childhood experiences, from primary school to entering college, joining the workforce, and being a teacher.
+From the beginning, Bob Ong’s use of humor to share his anecdotes made him one of the most interesting Pinoy novelists.
+However, the author’s take on the country’s education system is hidden behind all the jokes.

 ABNKKBSNPLAko?! had a movie adaptation in 2014 released by VIVA Films.
 It starred Andi Eigenmann, Meg Imperial, and Jericho Rosales.

-When you want to relish the joy of being alive and the ability to loving someone
+When you want to relish the joy of being alive and the ability to love someone

 READ: Si (2014)

 Bob Ong deviates from his usual humor and satire with Si, a novel on life and love.
-This book starts at the 72nd chapter where our unnamed protagonist is old and full of days, down to the first chapter at the end of the book where he is born into the world and starts his life.
-Si is a love story but love isn’t all romance.
+This book starts in the 72nd chapter, where our unnamed protagonist is old and full of days, down to the first chapter at the end, where he is born into the world and starts his life.
+Si is a love story, but love isn’t all romance.
 It details heartbreak, family love, and even love for the country as Bob Ong weaves Philippine history in the chapters: EDSA Revolution, the 1990 Baguio earthquake, and more.

-There have been debates on how to read this book (should the reader start from the beginning or from the end?) but our advice is to read it in a normal way, start from page one.
-You might find you’d be surprised to travel back in time with the old man.
+There have been debates on how to read this book (should the reader start from the beginning or the end?), but our advice is to read it normally, starting from page one.
+You might be surprised to travel back in time with the old man.

 When you feel heroic (but also kind of sad on the inside)